nicolasduernbeck/nicolasduernbeck/README.md

 # 💫 About Me:
 Hello, my name is Nicolas and I am an IT technician and hobbyist web developer.
-Currently learning Vue.js.
+I just started to learn TypeScript and React.js.

 # 💻 Tech Stack: